jihun-yoon/SPDR/docs/memory_management.md

 # Memory Management

-This document explains how the memory system works in the Stock Price Reasoner with Deep Research.
+This document explains how the memory system works in the Stock Price Deep Reasoner with Deep Research system.

 ## Memory Components